ppetrovtv/pine_script_docs/source/language/Comments.rst

 to comment/uncomment whole blocks of code at a time.

 Comments cannot be placed in the middle of a statement continued on multiple lines.
-Read more on this here: :doc:`Lines_wrapping`.
+Read more on this here: :doc:`Line_wrapping`.